eshaan-s/odin-recipes/README.md

-# odin-recipies
+# Odin Recipes

-A recipe project in my full stack learning course
+A basic recipe website built with HTML as part of The Odin Project Foundations curriculum.

+Skills demonstrated: HTML structure, links, images, lists.